News KrakenD Enterprise v2.3: Easing Your API Journey

 Endpoint’s configuration

 In addition to the configuration above, the endpoints must point to the new service instead of a particular JWK URL.
 To do that, you have to reference it in the jwk_url as follows and set the disable_jwk_security flag to true (as the connection is internal and does not use TLS validation).
-You also need to enable cache to true to avoid hammering the aggregator on each request: In addition to the configuration above, the endpoints must point to the new service instead of a particular JWK URL.
-To do that, you have to reference it in the jwk_url as follows and set the disable_jwk_security flag to true (as the connection is internal and does not use TLS validation).
-You also need to enable cache to true to avoid hammering the aggregator on each request:
+You also need to enable cache to true to avoid hammering the aggregator (and the aggregator the external identity providers) on each request:

 {